shokino/git_class_project_exercise/README.md

 Exercise :
 - try to go BACKWARD using the git class knowledge you just acquired !

-network edit :
-butin et tokeul
+network edit : butin et tokeul => nice ideas for the computer names !

 This is a local edit by a colleague